ETS-Android1/Stay-Fit_RPG/README.md

 # Stay-Fit_RPG
-And Android application designed as part of a project for my final year at City Unversity.
+An Android multiplayer application designed as part of a project for my final year at City Unversity.
-The application uses hardware sensors in order to allow the user to complete exercises such as Situps, Pushups, Squats and Running.
+The application uses hardware sensors to track physical activites of users such as Sit-ups, Push-ups, Running etc.
-Completing exercises will increase the character's power, this character can be used to battle other users online.
+Completing exercises upgrades the user's character, which makes them stronger and gives them new skills based on the exercises completed.

+Users can choose to compete against others users in the form of turn-based battles between their characters.
+Participating in battles rewards the user's with in-game currency which can be used to purchase cosmetics for their characters.